vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.49/configuration.md

 ### Deployment configurations

-Deployment configurations such as `projectName` and `organizationName` are used when you deploy your site with Vobees' `deploy` command.
+Deployment configurations such as `projectName` and `organizationName` are used when you deploy your site with Docusaurus' `deploy` command.

 It is recommended to check the [deployment docs](deployment.md) for more information.